Exact DG-categories and fully faithful triangulated inclusion functors: Introduction

-Assuming that the DG\+category $\bE$ is idempotent-complete, one can now define the \emph{minimal DG\+compatible exact structure on\/~$\sZ^0(\bE^\bec)$} as the exact structure given by the class of all composable pairs of morphisms whose image under $\Xi_{\bE^\bec}$ is a split short exact sequence.
-Using Lemmas~\ref{Xi-adjoints}, \ref{Xi-faithful-and-conservative}, and~\ref{Xi-creates-co-kernels}, and arguing similarly to the proofs of the theorems and corollary above, one shows that Lemma~\ref{faithful-conservative-lifting-exact-structure} is applicable to the functor $\Xi_{\bE^\bec}\:\sE=\sZ^0(\bE^\bec) \rarrow\sZ^0(\bE^\bec)=\sF$, with the split exact structure on~$\sF$.
+One can now define the \emph{minimal DG\+compatible exact structure on\/~$\sZ^0(\bE^\bec)$} as the exact structure given by the class of all composable pairs of morphisms whose image under $\Psi^+_\bE$ is a split short exact sequence.
+Arguing similarly to the proof of Theorem~\ref{transferring-from-E-to-E-bec}, one shows that Lemma~\ref{faithful-conservative-lifting-exact-structure} is applicable to the functor $\Psi_\bE^+\:\sE=\sZ^0(\bE^\bec)\rarrow \sZ^0(\bE)=\sF$, with the split exact structure on~$\sF$.
 Hence what we have defined is indeed an exact category structure on~$\sZ^0(\bE^\bec)$.

-Assuming that the DG\+category $\bE$ is idempotent-complete and has twists, one can similarly define the \emph{minimal DG\+compatible exact structure on\/~$\sZ^0(\bE)$} as the exact structure given by the class of all composable pairs of morphisms whose image under $\Xi_\bE$ is a split short exact sequence in~$\sZ^0(\bE)$.
-Once again, using Lemmas~\ref{Xi-adjoints}, \ref{Xi-faithful-and-conservative}, and~\ref{Xi-creates-co-kernels}, one checks that Lemma~\ref{faithful-conservative-lifting-exact-structure} is applicable to the functor $\Xi_\bE\:\sE=\sZ^0(\bE)\rarrow\sZ^0(\bE) =\sF$, with the split exact structure on~$\sF$.
-Hence the class of all composable pairs of morphisms turned into split short exact sequences by $\Xi_\bE$ is indeed an exact category structure on~$\sZ^0(\bE)$.
+Assuming that the DG\+category $\bE$ is idempotent-complete and has twists, one can similarly define the \emph{minimal DG\+compatible exact structure on\/~$\sZ^0(\bE)$} as the exact structure given by the class of all composable pairs of morphisms whose image under $\Phi_\bE$ is a split short exact sequence in~$\sZ^0(\bE^\bec)$.
+Arguing similarly to the proofs of Theorem~\ref{transferring-exact-structure-from-E-bec-to-E-thm} and Corollary~\ref{transferring-from-E-bec-to-E-under-all-twists}, one checks that Lemma~\ref{faithful-conservative-lifting-exact-structure} is applicable to the functor $\Phi_\bE\:\sE=\sZ^0(\bE)\rarrow \sZ^0(\bE^\bec)=\sF$, with the split exact structure on~$\sF$.
+Hence the class of all composable pairs of morphisms turned into split short exact sequences by $\Phi_\bE$ is indeed an exact category structure on~$\sZ^0(\bE)$.

-Finally, it is clear from the discussion of triple compositions of the functors $\Phi$ and $\Psi$ above that the two minimal DG\+compatible exact structures on the additive categories $\sZ^0(\bE)$ and $\sZ^0(\bE^\bec)$ are $\bec$\+compatible with each other.
+Finally, it is clear from the discussion of compositions of the functors $\Phi$ and $\Psi$ above that the two minimal DG\+compatible exact structures on the additive categories $\sZ^0(\bE)$ and $\sZ^0(\bE^\bec)$ are $\bec$\+compatible with each other.
 Thus we have described the \emph{minimal exact DG\+category structure} on an idempotent-complete additive DG\+category $\bE$ with shifts and twists. \end{ex}